 A common cause of digestive issues in Chinese medicine is Liver Qi Stagnation that has progressed and become more severe; the condition is sometimes referred to as the ‘Liver attacking, or overacting on the Large Intestine’.
 This type of digestive disruption would likely become more active with emotional stress.
 Liver Qi stagnation is seen in patterns with pain just below the ribs, agitation, insomnia between 1-3 AM, PMS or hormonal imbalances.
-Consider Free and Easy Wanderer formula along with Enlightened Emperor formula.

 In Chinese medicine, the Spleen is one of the primary organ systems involved in digestion.
 Spleen Qi Deficiency is often associated with a poor diet that may include fried foods, sweets, refined foods, and an over consumption of raw foods and iced drinks.
 Over-thinking and worrying can also damage the Spleen function.
 Often, digestive problems related to Spleen Qi Deficiency will have elements of Dampness, including sticky stools.
 Also, abdominal pain relieved with pressure or warmth to the area is common when there is Spleen Qi Deficiency.
-Consider Restore the Middle Way formula.

 Large Intestine Damp-Heat